 The Difference Between AR and VR

 One billion people worldwide are using AR across all industries, and 32% of consumers are using it while shopping, the key demographic being people between the ages of 16 and 44.
 It provides unique and exciting ways for customers to browse through products, virtually try on clothes and encourages more sales.
+Having said this, less than 1% of brands are utilizing AR and the potential within its technology.

-AR (Augmented Reality) enhances the real world with digital elements.
+AR enhances the real world with digital elements.
 Mobile phones are one of the primary ways to interact with the world around you, allowing you to scan products or QR codes and receive information or view yourself wearing digital clothes, shoes or the latest make-up line.

 AR has been used in various ways in recent years, including in Google Sky Map and the popular mobile game PokemonGo in which when you look through your phone, you can see the Poke eggs in the physical environment around you.
 AR emphasizes fun and imagination.
 Seeing the world differently keeps things fresh, reinvigorating your interest in an everyday part of life – in this case, shopping.